t-da-costa/t-da-costa.github.io/content/projects.md

   - block: markdown
     content:
       title: Miscellaneous Projects
-      subtitle: A list of selected works done during my bachelors or masters
-      text: The first collection is written in English; the second in French.
+      text: A list of selected works done during my bachelors or masters.
+The former are written in English; the latter in French.
   - block: collection
     content:
      title:
-     text: .
+     text:
      filters:
        folders:
        - project-en